 De Rossi suggested that while he had plenty of opportunities to move on from Roma, it would have been too painful to do so because of his love for the club.
 In his words…

 “I hurt me more knowing I have missed out on a Real Madrid-Barcelona experience or playing in England’s most beautiful stadiums.

 At this age, I have reached the calm realisation that I’m well aware I haven’t won or travelled that much.”

 Daniele De Rossi Biography – Fair Play:

 Despite earning several cautions and a reputation as a hard-tackling player during the 2005–06 season, on 19 March 2006, De Rossi was praised by referee Mauro Bergonzi for fair play.
 We’ll tell you what happened…

-Roma was trailing 1–0 in a Serie A match against Messina, when De Rossi scored a goal from a header, which had been deflected off of his hand.
+Roma was trailing 1–0 in a Serie A match against Messina.
+Then, De Rossi scored a goal from a header.
+The goal came in through his hands.

 More so, In March 2016, De Rossi once put his World Cup winner’s medal in the coffin of Pietro Lombardi, who had been the kitman of the Italian national team in the 2006 World Cup.

 Daniele De Rossi has the following attribute to his personality.